How Long Can Seals Hold Their Breath Underwater?

 Want to know more about seals?
 Here are some incredible facts you might not know about them!

-• The fastest species of seal is the California sea lion, which can reach speeds of up to 30 miles per hour while swimming!
+• The fastest seal species is the California sea lion, which can reach up to 30 miles per hour while swimming!

 • The world’s oldest seal was a female Baikal seal.
 Scientists at the Limnological Institute in Irkutsk, Russia, estimated she lived to be 56 years old.

-• The largest species of seal, the elephant seal, uses its massive proboscis as a sort of amplifier for its loud, booming roars!
+• The largest seal species, the elephant seal, uses its massive proboscis to amplify its loud, booming roars!
 It mainly uses its roaring call to attract mates.

 • When in water, most seals will sleep with their brains “half awake” to stay semi-alert to the presence of predators.
-When they are on land, however, they are able to engage in a much deeper sleep.
+However, they can engage in a much deeper sleep when they are on land.

-• Seals are capable of a wide range of vocalizations, from barks to roars to growls and howls!
+• Seals can have various vocalizations, from barks to roars to growls and howls!
 Strangely, gray seals can even “sing” and mimic human speech.

 The photo featured at the top of this post is © Image Source Trading Ltd/Shutterstock.com